Russia launches new strikes on foes of Syria’s Assad

 However, Lavrov later told reporters at the United Nations Moscow was “not planning to expand our air strikes to Iraq”.

 – ‘Ultimatums unrealistic’ –

 Russia’s defence ministry said Moscow had sent more than 50 military aircraft as well as marines, paratroopers and special forces into Syria.

 “More than 50 warplanes and helicopters are part of the Russian airforce striking Islamic State targets in Syria,” defence ministry spokesman Igor Konashekov told the Interfax news agency.

-Russia and the West are in deep disagreement over Syria, with Moscow backing Assad while Western powers blame him for starting what has become a brutal war with more than 240,000 people dead and millions displaced.
+Russia and the West are in deep disagreement over Syria, with Moscow backing Assad and Western powers blaming him for starting what has become a brutal war with more than 240,000 people dead and millions displaced.